-In addition to the cost per day of your rental vehicle, you will also be liable for the parking fees each day, either at the resorts or at the parks.
+In addition to the cost per day of your rental vehicle, you will also be liable for the parking fees each day, either at your hotel or at the parks.

 You’ll have to worry about potential tolls, if leaving the Disney area, and you’ll have to worry about the costs of gas.
 These things can add up significantly so figure out your budget ahead of time and see if it’s worth it.

 Attempting to figure out what you do or don’t need is challenging for any Disney family for their upcoming trip, especially ones with small children!
 Parents struggle with the question of bringing their car seats and/or booster seats or paying the additional costs of renting them.

 They aren’t cheap to rent and can add over $100 to your trip to rent!
 Not to mention they take up more room and carrying them around in addition to all the rest of your family’s luggage can be stressful!

 Paying for parking at Disney World can be the most expensive aspect of the car rental, and in some cases, even more expensive than the cost of the car rental itself.

 Factor in the cost per day both at your hotel and/or the Disney Parks and you can easily be looking at $40-$60 per day just for parking if you’re not staying at a Disney Resort.

 This can get very expensive, especially when you add the other costs of renting a car.

 Staying at Disney Resort is your better option in that case since Disney Resort guests get free parking at the theme parks AND their resort hotel.